 Marriage is not easy.
 Not for any couple.
 It takes hard work by both partners, sometimes daily.
 When women put their marriage on the back burner to focus on their children, nothing will be left of it when those children fly the nest.
 A strong and healthy marriage is the best gift you can give your kids, so making it your priority is neither selfish nor wrong.
 It’s imperative and will benefit your children.

 Modeling putting your husband first is the best way to teach this to your daughter.
 But how can a wife put her husband first in the thick of a busy life with kids?
 Here are some ideas:

 - Make regular date nights a priority, even if they’re date nights at home after the kids go to bed.

 - Try to give him some space and time to unwind when he comes home after work.
-Just as you wouldn’t appreciate him unloading all of his frustrations of the day on you after your own rough day, he doesn’t deserve that either.
-Just give him some time and then talk together calmly (maybe over a glass of wine?).
+Just as you wouldn’t appreciate him unloading all of his frustrations of the day on you after your rough day, he doesn’t deserve that either.
+Give him some time, and then talk together calmly (maybe over a glass of wine?).

 - Continue to learn all you can about him!
 He is supposed to be your best friend and life partner.
 Continue to seek to know him better.

 - Teach your kids to show him honor and respect.

 - Ask his opinions, even if you think he doesn’t have one.
 He will appreciate knowing you seek his insight.